 What is the white cheese on refried beans?

-Of course, if you’re at a restaurant you can just ask the server what cheese it is, but I imagine most people searching this phrase are trying to re-create their favorite Mexican dish at home, and are unsure of what cheese to purchase.
+Of course, if you’re at a restaurant you can just ask the server what cheese is gracing your meal, but I imagine most people searching this phrase are trying to re-create their favorite Mexican dish at home, and are unsure of what cheese to purchase.
 Read on, I can help with that!

 The best Mexican cheeses for melting